-Normally, your dog’s bowel movement triggers his anal sacs to empty.
+Normally, your dog’s bowel movement triggers their anal sacs to empty.
 But if they’re not working properly, the fluid can build up.
 The glands in the sacs have a tendency to get inflamed, solidifying the liquid and hindering its release.
-When the sacs are continuously full or not emptying properly, it can be painful and can even become infected.
+When the sacs are continuously full or not emptying properly, it can be painful and this area may even become infected.

 Skin Irritation From Grooming